datacookbook/dcb_spec_summary/README.md

 dcb_spec_summary
 ================

-HTML to provide a summary of a Data Cookbook Specification - can be used as a pop-up window or as an iframe
+Standalone HTML to provide a summary of a Data Cookbook Specification - can be used as a pop-up window or as an iframe